Consumer medicine information

 Paediatric use.

-The efficacy and safety of Fosrenol has not been studied in children, therefore, the consequence of lanthanum deposition in growing bones is not known.
+The efficacy and safety of Fosrenol has not been studied in children, therefore, the consequence of lanthanum deposition in growing bones and risk of growth retardation is not known.

 Effects on laboratory tests.